mzeidenberg/fall24_0479_website/content/home/syllabus.md

 If you are unable to log on at these times and would like to talk to me, please email me for an appointment.

-Shubhankar, the TA, will also be holding Zoom office hours.
+The TA,will also be holding Zoom office hours.
 Times and link to be announced.

 ## Course Description